efirpo/prime-sifter-csharp/README.md

 ## Known Bugs

-There are no known bugs at the time of this update.
+The logic is not yet complete at the time of this update.

 ## Support and contact details